heliosdrm/GRUtils.jl/internals/structure.md

 end
 ```

 The objects of type `Geometry` contain the data represented in a plot by means of geometric elements (lines, markers, shapes, etc.).
+They are defined in the file [`geometries.jl`](https://github.com/heliosdrm/GRUtils.jl/blob/master/src/geometries.jl).

 Each `Geometry` has a `kind`, given by a `Symbol` with the name of the geometric element that it represents, such as `:line` for lines, `:scatter` for scattered points, `:bar` for bars, etc. In addition it has the following fields: